 E Ink manufacturers a number of EPD films, with different attributes depending on application needs.

-E Ink Carta supports the Regal™ technology for image updates.
+E Ink Carta 1000, 1100 and 1200 support the Regal™ technology for image updates.
 Regal virtually eliminates the need for a full refresh, giving the viewer smoother viewing transitions.

 E Ink Carta Displays are ideal for a variety of dynamic content applications including: